p17griv/real-time-recommendation-service/README.md

 Contributions to this project are released to the public under the [project's open source license](LICENSE.md).

 Feel free to contribute to "Real-Time Recommendation Service" by submitting pull requests that fixes, expands or improves system's functionalities.
+Just make sure you have forked this repo and you are working on a new branch.

 ### License